EventStore/EventStore/docs/persistent-subscriptions/README.md

 A common operation is to subscribe to a stream and receive notifications for changes.
 As new events arrive, you continue following them.

-You can only subscribe to one stream or the $all stream.
+You can only subscribe to one stream.
 You can use server-side projections for linking events to new aggregated streams.
 System projections create pre-defined streams that aggregate events by type or by category and are available out-of-the box.
 Learn more about system and user-defined projections (here)[../projections/]

 Persistent subscriptions run on the Leader node and are not dropped when the connection is closed.
 Moreover, this subscription type supports the "[competing consumers](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CompetingConsumers.html)" messaging pattern and are useful when you need to distribute messages to many workers.
 EventStoreDB saves the subscription state server-side and allows for at-least-once delivery guarantees across multiple consumers on the same stream.
 It is possible to have many groups of consumers compete on the same stream, with each group getting an at-least-once guarantee.

 ::: tip
 The Administration UI includes a _Persistent Subscriptions_ section where a user can create, update, delete and view subscriptions and their statuses.
-However, persistent subscriptions to the $all stream have to be created through a gRPC client.
 :::

 ## Concepts